 It's important to realize that bunnies will not eat every single piece of hay in their box.
 They will typically waste a large portion of the hay given to them - up to 25%.
 To make sure they are consuming enough fiber, it's essential to feed a shoe-box size of fresh hay twice a day.
 You will know when your bunny is getting enough hay, when their feces is consistent in shape, size and crumbles easily.

 20% of a rabbit's diet should consist of green vegetables.
-Lettuces (any kind except for iceberg), parsley (both curly and Italian), cilantro, basil, dill, mint, endive and escarole are all suitable.
+Lettuces (Romaine, Red or Green leaf, but never iceberg), parsley (Italian -flat type), cilantro, basil, dill, mint, endive and escarole are all suitable.
 Others, such as chard, dandelion greens, and carrot tops, are rich and can cause soft stool if fed on a daily basis.
-It can fed once a week, or just as a treat.
-Vegetables such as broccoli, cauliflower, cabbage, spinach and celery should never be fed out.
+It can be fed once a week, or just as a treat.
+Vegetables such as broccoli, cauliflower, cabbage, spinach, kale or celery should never be fed out.

 How do you know how much to feed?
 The rule is 1 cup to every 6lbs twice daily.
 The picture above is suitable for two bunnies under 6lbs.
 If the bunnies are being fed greens just once a day, the portions should be doubled.

-The last 5% of a bunny's diet should be treats and pellets.
-Treats are classified as fruits, carrots and oat groats.
+The last 5% of a bunny's diet should be pellets and treats.
+Treats are classified as fruits (banana, apple, strawberry, blueberry, watermelon, a grape cut in 1/2, carrots and oat groats.
 This is because fruits and carrots are high in sugars, and oat groats have a high fat content.
 Just a pinch of oat groats, a baby carrot or a half-inch of fruit (such as banana) once or twice a week is a suitable portion for a bunny.
 A diet high in treats creates an overweight bunny with soft, smelly stools.

 There are many commercial pellets available.
 Unfortunately many brands are not appropriate for rabbits.
 Any brand that contains nuts, seeds, corn or dairy should be avoided.
 Rabbits cannot digest these ingredients.
 Young rabbits and those pregnant or lactating should have an alfalfa-based pellet (unlimited access), while adults should have a timothy-based pellet.
 No more than 1/4 cup of timothy-based pellets daily for a 5lb adult bunny, and it is advisable to feed less if the bunny is overweight.

-Never feed chocolate - which is poisonous - cookies, crackers, bread, chips, popcorn, yogurt, honey, pasta or anything else that has been processed.
+Never feed chocolate - which is poisonous (as is avocado) cookies, crackers, bread, chips, popcorn, yogurt, honey, pasta or anything else that has been processed.
 It does not matter whether it is organic or not.
 Rabbits will eat these things - and may attack that bag of corn chips with relish - but they cannot digest these items and these foods can cause serious health issues.